simple-configuration-server/website/docs/server-configuration/endpoints-directory.md

 # Config Directory

 {: .highlight }
-Use the 'directories.config' variable inside scs-configuration.yaml to set the location of this directory
+Use the 'directories.endpoints' variable inside scs-configuration.yaml to set the location of this directory

 The contents of this directory are served by the SCS, with the exception of files with names that end with 'scs-env.yaml'.
 These files contain configuration variables for specific endpoints, or entire directories.
-The URL structure of your SCS deployment is derived from the folder structure inside the config directory.
+The URL structure of your SCS deployment is derived from the folder structure inside the endpoints directory.

 ## 1 *scs-env.yaml Files
 Although scs-env.yaml files are optional, they allow you to configure the